 Everyone has heard that actions speak louder than words; so does your body language.
 Let your confidence and positive attitude shine the moment you walk through the door.
 Meet your interviewer with eye contact and a firm handshake.
 Stand tall with your shoulders back.
 Avoid nervous habits like nail biting, knuckle popping, and/or leg shaking.
 Smile!
 Doing these small actions shows confidence and helps you to feel confident.

 A well-prepared interviewee arrives having researched the company and with prepared answers.
-When you research the company, look up their history, what they produce, and what they are currently striving to achieve.
+When you study the company, look up their history, what they produce, and what they are currently striving to achieve.
 Think of some questions you can ask during the question period of the interview.
-You can never know exactly what questions you will be asked, but there are many examples of interview questions on the internet you can use to practice.
+You can never know precisely what questions you will be asked, but there are many examples of interview questions on the internet you can use to practice.
 Be ready to share information about your experience, education, and achievements, and be honest with your answers.
 Relevant personal experience with home improvement projects or working on vehicles also give evidence that you have the skills and abilities required for the job at hand.

 Be courteous and attentive during the interview.
 Use respectful language — absolutely no cuss words or slang.
 Turn off or silence your mobile phone and other electronic devices, and don’t check them during the interview.
 Sit up straight.
-Show an interest in your interviewer and don’t be afraid to create small talk, it shows you are a “real” person and it helps relax the setting.
+Show an interest in your interviewer and don’t be afraid to create small talk, it shows you are a “real” person, and it helps to relax the setting.
 Always thank your interviewer before you leave.

-Relax and Be Yourself
+Relax & Be Yourself

 Interviews can be intimidating, but consider it your opportunity to make a great first impression.
 Our staff takes pride in sending top-of-the-line workers out into the workforce and helping them succeed.
 Check out our Job Seekers page to discover what jobs are open in your area.
-Then, give us a call and we’ll start finding your new job together.
+Then, give us a call, and we’ll start finding your new job together.